ppasupat/web-entity-extractor-ACL2014/README.md

 ## Compiling

-Run the following commands to compile:
+Run the following commands to download necessary libraries and compile:

     ./download-depenencies core
     ./download-depenencies ling